solkim-83/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-User input missing one or multiple fields, placeholder not used for empty fields
+User input missing one or multiple fields
     * 2a1.
 Athena shows an error message.

   Use case ends.